QUASI-DEV/www/md/faq.md

 ### How can the DAO protect its funds from ether's volatility?

 The DAO could enter into a hedging contract to protect its funds from ether's volatility.
-This contract would be provided by the service provider as part of a new proposal.
+This contract would be provided by the Service Provider as part of a new proposal.

 ### Why doesn't Slock.it UG raise money through a direct crowdsale instead?